- What is ABA Therapy?

 -Your Clinical Director

-Every one of our regional clinical directors is a Board Certified Behavior Analysts (BCBA) with a master's or Ph.D. in psychology, behavior analysis, or education, plus a minimum of 10+ years experience in the field.
+Every one of our regional clinical directors is a Board Certified Behavior Analyst (BCBA) with a master's or Ph.D. in psychology, behavior analysis, or education, plus a minimum of 10+ years of experience in the field.
 They apply their knowledge, expertise, and insights into directing Attain’s overarching clinical philosophy, approach, and techniques.

 Your BCBA develops your child's roadmap of care and personally oversees your (R)BT — and your child's progression throughout the course of therapy.